Parke H. Davis: Football historian and rules committee member

 Dan Jenkins reported in the September 11, 1967, edition of Sports Illustrated, "Davis went all the way back to the first inflated pig bladder to pick the national champions for every season.
 He used no special formula.
 He simply looked at the schedules and the results and chose his teams."

-Davis' list was titled "National Champion Foot Ball Teams" and compiled for the seasons from 1869–1933.
+Davis' list was titled "National Champion Foot Ball Teams" and compiled for the seasons from 1869 to 1933.
 In all, he selected 94 teams over 61 seasons as "National Champion Foot Ball Teams".
 For 21 of these teams (at 12 schools), he was the only major selector to choose them.
 Their schools use 17 of Davis' singular selections to claim national titles.
 Davis died months after his selection of the national champion 1933 teams for the 1934 Guide.

 For the 1896 season, Davis selected his own team and his alma mater to share the title.
 Lafayette and Princeton had fought to a 0–0 stalemate early in the season.

 In addition to naming each year's champion, Davis added statistics from the 1873 through the 1933 seasons to his annual Guide.
 These included the longest scoring plays from rushing, returns, passing plays and interceptions.
 The 1934 edition was Davis' last to include these compilations, as he died soon after its completion.
 Through the 1937 edition, the records were included with the notation, "Compilations of the late Parke H. Davis."

 Davis also named an All-Time All-America football team in 1931.

 "Parke Davis Day"

 Davis' health may have been a concern in the spring of 1934.

-Princeton announced that it was inviting the sporting world to honor its famous alum on "Parke Davis Day," which was set for the following October 13.
+Princeton announced that it was inviting the sporting world to honor its famous alum on "Parke Davis Day", which was set for the following October 13.
 As The Lafayette reported:

 The purpose of this event will be to commemorate the long and faithful services which Mr. Davis has given to football.
 Mr. Davis, a graduate of Princeton, came to Lafayette in 1895.
 He raised the Maroon from a position of obscurity to a level with the football giants...
 Lafayette owes much to Parke Davis and should contribute something to this event which is being held in his honor.

 But within weeks of the announcement... and months before "Parke Davis Day" was to be held... the honoree was dead.

-Rather than attending the planned celebration in New Jersey, "(c)ollege associates, former football stars and members of the bench and bar were among the friends," who arrived in Easton as mourners for June 8 funeral services held at Davis' home.
+Rather than attending the planned celebration in New Jersey, "(c)ollege associates, former football stars and members of the bench and bar were among the friends", who arrived in Easton as mourners for June 8 funeral services held at Davis' home.
 They included Congressman Abram Andrew and legendary Wisconsin coach Phil King, both former teammates at Princeton, and fellow football historian and Princeton grad William H. Edwards.